 At 21 years old, Caitlin Riordan found herself in front of a female hiring manager who asked her that most fundamental of interview questions – “what is your weakness?”
 “I’m a girl and I’m young,” was her response.
 The hiring manager laughed and told her “that’s not a weakness, that’s a strength.
 Try again”.
 In the years that followed, Riordan slowly learned that “age is just a number, and neither it nor gender equal intellect or capability.”

 Riordan believes that finding a mentor is vital to develop your early career – “they are such an important soundboard,” she notes.
-She adds that they can help you to see which traits you want to have as a leader in the future, to find a working style that suits you, and to understand how to learn from the experiences of others.
+She adds that they can help you to see which traits you want to have as as a leader for women in technology, to find a working style that suits you, and to understand how to learn from the experiences of others.

 On the importance building a personal brand, Riordan encourages authenticity – “You are your own brand under the [insert company] banner.
 People buy from people.
 In order to be authentic, to be considered for a promotion or to be given an opportunity, you need to stand for something.
 Know your values.
 Display and act on your values.
 Practice what you preach.